 The conditions of participation which each orchestra must agree to are as follows:

-1. All audio, video and photography rights to any performance at the festival belong to the Festival Organizer, free of any charge from side of the orchestra.
+1. All audio, video and photography rights to any performance at the festival belong to the Festival Organizer, free of any charge from the orchestra.

 2. Any performance given during the festival by the orchestra can be recorded, without payment to the orchestra and its musicians.
 The Festival Organizer shall be entitled to possession of any such recording and shall furthermore be entitled to reproduce any such recording and to sell, let for hire, offer for sale or hire, distribute or otherwise dispose of any recording or reproduction of recording of any such performance in any way that it sees fit.